The winter weather here in upstate New York during the winter can be brutal, and certain breeds of chicken don’t survive here.

 The Buff Orpington is a docile, kid-friendly chicken that is considered a dual-purpose heritage breed.

 - Ensure you have good ventilation in your coop.
 The moisture from respiration and pooping will cause dampness in the coop if not vented.

 - Use clean, dry bedding, changing frequently.

-- Give them a handful of scratch in the evenings.
+- Please give them a handful of scratches in the evenings.
 The digestion of this will help them to keep warm.

 If you’re looking for even more advice, then make sure to read our Definitive Guide to Keeping Chickens In Winter.

-I mentioned at the top of this article that there are many good cold tolerant breeds out there to choose from.
+At the top of this article, I mentioned many good cold-tolerant breeds out there to choose from.
 I narrowed down the list from an original twenty breeds!

 The seven we talked about here are all-rounders that give great value for money, and they are also easy to care for if you are a beginner.